There are many posts on this site about how I plan and organize tasks. This post is about how I check one of those

 Check out this video that I made to introduce my students to the Pomodoro technique; you can also check out this Lifehacker post for another introduction.

 In this video, I show you a shortcut that I created, which initiates a Pomodoro session for me by cutting me off from the outside world, playing some appropriate music, and showing me the tasks I should be working on.

 You can download the shortcut I just showed you by clicking here.

 If I were always inspired and full of energy, I wouldn’t need to do any of these things to trick myself into working and getting things done.
-However, I am rarely in such a state, so I must continually use technology and systems to prod me into doing what I do I should.
+However, I am rarely in such a state, so I must continually use technology and systems to prod me into doing what I know I should.